Online courseArt historyCultural tourism

 Beginning in France around 1140 and spreading throughout Europe over the next four centuries, it’s practically synonymous with the European Middle Ages.

-Gothic is closely associated with churches, like Notre Dame in Paris, Canterbury Cathedral in England, and Cologne Cathedral in Germany.
+Gothic Architecture is closely associated with churches, like Notre Dame in Paris, Canterbury Cathedral in England, and Cologne Cathedral in Germany.
 I

-n fact, nearly all the great medieval cathedrals were built in the Gothic style, and it’s still common for churches all over the world even today.
+In fact, nearly all the great medieval cathedrals were built in the Gothic style, and it’s still common for churches all over the world even today.

 Gothic Architecture often calls to mind steep spires, soaring vaults, beautiful stained glass, and mysterious gargoyles.